-- 4 Create a master configuration file by performing the following steps: - a Enter the name of each per-phone and per-site configuration files created in steps 2 and 3 in the CONFIG\FILES attribute of the master configuration file (00000000000cfg).
-For help using the master configuration file, see Understanding the Master Configuration File in Chapter 5. - For example, add a reference to phone<MACaddress>.cfg and sip650.cfg. - b (Optional) Edit the LOG\FILE\DIRECTORY attribute of master configuration file so that it points to the log file directory. - c (Optional) Edit the CONTACT\DIRECTORY attribute of master configuration file so that it points to the organization's contact directory. - d (Optional) Edit the USER\PROFILES\DIRECTORY attribute of master configuration file if you intend to enable the User Login feature. - For more information, see Using User Profiles. - e (Optional) Edit the CALL\LISTS\DIRECTORY attribute of master configuration file so that it points to the user call lists. - 5 Perform the following steps to configure the phone to point to the IP address of the provisioning server and set up the user: - a On the phone's Home screen or idle display, select Settings > Advanced > Admin Settings > Network Configuration. - When prompted for the administrative password, enter 456.
-The Provisioning Server entry is highlighted. - b Press the Select soft key. - c Scroll down to Server Type and ensure that it is set to FTP. - d Scroll down to Server Address and enter the IP address of your provisioning server.
-Press the Edit soft key to edit the value and the OK soft key to save your changes. - e Scroll down to Server User and Server Password and enter the user name and password of the user you created on your provisioning server.
+- 4 Create a master configuration file by performing the following steps: - a Enter the name of each per-phone and per-site configuration files created in steps 2 and 3 in the CONFIG_FILES attribute of the master configuration file (000000000000.cfg).
+For help using the master configuration file, see Master Configuration Files. - For example, add a reference to phone<MACaddress>.cfg and sip650.cfg. - b (Optional) Edit the LOG_FILE_DIRECTORY attribute of master configuration file so that it points to the log file directory. - c (Optional) Edit the CONTACT_DIRECTORY attribute of master configuration file so that it points to the organization's contact directory. - d (Optional) Edit the USER_PROFILES_DIRECTORY attribute of master configuration file if you intend to enable the User Login feature. - For more information, see Using User Profiles. - e (Optional) Edit the CALL_LISTS_DIRECTORY attribute of master configuration file so that it points to the user call lists. - 5 Perform the following steps to configure the phone to point to the IP address of the provisioning server and set up the user: - a On the phone's Home screen or idle display, select Settings > Advanced > Admin Settings > Network Configuration. - When prompted for the administrative password, enter 456.
+The Provisioning Server entry is highlighted. - b Press the Select soft key. - c Scroll down to Server Type and ensure that it is set to FTP. - d Scroll down to Server Address and enter the IP address of your provisioning server. - Press the Edit soft key to edit the value and the OK soft key to save your changes. - e Scroll down to Server User and Server Password and enter the user name and password of the user you created on your provisioning server.